SovaNetwork/network-enclave/README.md

 ### Security Considerations
 - **Master Seed Security**: The `BIP32_SEED` must be cryptographically secure (256+ bits of entropy) and kept private
 - **API Key Protection**: Use strong API keys and ensure HTTPS in production
-- **Address Mapping**: The service maintains an in-memory mapping between Bitcoin addresses and Ethereum addresses for transaction signing
+- **Address Mapping**: The service persists the mapping between derived Bitcoin addresses and Ethereum addresses to the file specified by `--address-map-path`
 - **Network Validation**: All output addresses are validated against the specified Bitcoin network

 ### Integration with Sova Network